n8behavior/flairaform/README.md

 ### Go

-On Ubuntu, this also gets you there
+On Ubuntu, this gets you there

 `sudo apt install golang`

 Use the default GOPATH/GOROOT, just easier

-If you have use a non-opensource OS, I'm sorry #feelsbadman
+If you have to use a non-opensource OS, I'm sorry #feelsbadman

 ;)